databricks/genai-cookbook/genai_cookbook/nbs/5-hands-on-improve-quality-step-1-generation.md

-#### Generation quality
+#### Debugging generation quality

 ##### Debugging generation quality

-**You are on this page because your [root cause analysis](./5-hands-on-improve-quality-step-1.md) said that LLM generation quality was the issue to focus.**
+**You are on this page because your [root cause analysis](./5-hands-on-improve-quality-step-1.md) said that improving LLM generation was a root cause to address.**

 Even with optimal retrieval, if the LLM component of a RAG chain cannot effectively utilize the retrieved context to generate accurate, coherent, and relevant responses, the final output quality will suffer.
 Issues with generation quality can arise as hallucinations, inconsistencies, or failure to concisely address the user's query, to name a few.

 The following is a step-by-step process to address **generation quality** issues:

-1. Identify a set of test queries with low generation quality metrics.
+1. Open the `quality_iteration/01_root_cause_quality_issues` Notebook

+2. Use the queries to load MLflow traces of the records that retrieval quality issues.

-2. For each query, manually examine the generated response and compare it to the retrieved context and the ground-truth response.
+2. For each record, manually examine the generated response and compare it to the retrieved context and the ground-truth response.

 3. Look for patterns or common issues among the queries with low generation quality.
 Some examples:
    - Generating information not present in the retrieved context or outputting contradicting information with respect to the retrieved context (i.e., hallucination)